-This well was used for

-centuries to supply fresh

-water to ships before they

-set sail on long voyages.

-Many famous vessels

-stopped here including

-Cook's ships 'Endeavour'

-and 'Discoveru'.

-OThe Holms

-These tiny tidal islands can be reached at low tide.
+This well was used for centuries to supply fresh water to ships before they set sail on long voyages.
+Many famous vessels stopped here including Cook's ships 'Endeavour' and 'Discoveru'.

+OStromness Museum

+A museum of maritime and natural history, Stromness Museum was built in 1856.